Timeline of the War in Abkhazia (1992–1993): 31

 L. Kobalia, together with other supporters of ex-President Gamsakhurdia arrived in Sukhumi to play the role of mediator in the negotiations with Abkhaz side.

 November

 5

 L. Kobalia arrived in Gudauta and offered the role of mediator together with the representatives of Dzhokhar Dudayev.

 At 18.00 Russian SU-25 shelled the Georgian battalion at the Gumista River.

 15

 At 7 p.m. aviation shelled Georgian military formations and police detachment at the Gumista River.

 18

 Aviation bombed the residential area Kelasuri that caused civilian casualties.

 20–29

 Some Russian military formations left Sukhumi following a ceasefire agreement.

 24

 The Cabinet of Ministers of Abkhazia had been established chaired by Tamaz Nadareishvili.
 The faction "Democratic Abkhazia" and ad hoc Commission on Conflict Settlement suspended activities.

 29–30

-Abkhaz and North Caucasian formations assaulted and captured the biggest Georgian village Kochara of Ochamchire region and completely devastated the area.
+Abkhaz, Armenian and North Caucasian formations assaulted and captured the biggest Georgian village Kochara of Ochamchire region and completely devastated the area.